 Personality disorders are regarded as mental illnesses and should be properly addressed by a licensed psychiatrist.

-In this article, we’ll be talking about the compatibility and chances of getting together for a borderline narcissistic couple.
+In this article, we’ll be talking about the compatibility and chances of getting together for a borderline and narcissistic personality disorder couple.
 Because the rate of mental illnesses is ever rising at frightful rates, people who suffer from different conditions may find themselves getting together.

-Should a borderline narcissistic couple be together?
+Should borderline and narcissistic personality disorder couples be together?
 How well would they get along?

 We all have friends who always brag about themselves and talk about the many accomplishments in their life as a couple.